This is the full version of the article. Click here to return to the blog's home page.

 On December 1, 2017 the Forest Service held a meeting to discuss recovery efforts in the Columbia Gorge in the wake of the Eagle Creek Fire.
 At the meeting were representatives from the Forest Service including Stan Hinatsu and Dawn Stender.
 Oregon State Parks sent a representative.
 Also in attendance were nonprofit representatives Roberta Cobb from the Pacific Crest Trail Association (PCTA), Ryan Ojerio from the Washington Trails Association (WTA), Maegan Jossy from Friends of the Columbia Gorge, and Steve Kruger, Jaime English, and Tom Kloster from Trailkeepers of Oregon (TKO).
 There was also a prior meeting held in Cascade Locks in October.
 Together, the group will be called the Gorge Trails Recovery Team.

 The focus of discussion was how nonprofits can work with the Forest Service to aid in trail recovery and the role of federal funds in the effort.
 A follow-up meeting is planned for January 2018.
 The Forest Service is on track to complete assessments of affected trails by the end of 2017.
 Trail repair work will wait until spring 2018 at the earliest, until the full impact of winter weather has ended.
 A number of factors will affect the scheduling of work on each trail: the amount of damage, funding, crew staffing, and accessibility.
+On January 19, the Forest Service published a summary of the year-end assessment.
+Detailed reports on the status of each trail are available here.

 There are 121 miles of trail in the fire area that are closed to the public for safety.
 Many hazards exist including unstable soil and rocks, fallen trees, burned-out bridges, and landslides.
 Boulders and talus material in the gorge are held together by a covering of moss.
 When this burned away, areas that were once stable now have persistent rockfall.
 The closed trails make up about 60 percent of the total trail mileage in the Scenic Area.
+Because most of the impacted area is within the Mark O. Hatfield Wilderness, the Forest Service's management policy calls for "little to no human intervention on the forest's natural regeneration process."

 Friends of the Columbia Gorge is planning to hire a temporary stewardship coordinator as a one-year position to manage volunteers from their organization.
 They are involved in publicity to direct hikers to alternative trails during the burned-area closure.
 There is concern that there will be a major increase of visitation on the Washington side of the gorge and the Mt.
 Hood area in 2018 which could cause problems with congestion, trail damage, and habitat impacts on those trails.
 Managing this increase will place an additional strain on resources.
 On the Washington side, the WTA is working on maintenance planning for 2018 and will reserve lower-level projects for the Trail Skills College, an annual spring event that provides training for trail volunteers.
 WTA will hire a full-time person to be a crew leader and volunteer coordinator, along with a full-time seasonal person to assist with leading work crews.
 Over 4,000 people have signed up for volunteering to help with fire recovery.
 One strategy to put this group to work quickly is to have some volunteers work on trails that would experience increased traffic, allowing for training that would also address some of the increased impact outside of the burned area.